-An estimate of the exergy content in heat for space heating is also made from data over the number of hours during the year that the outdoor temperature is below the temperatures: -29.5, -24.5 -19.5, -16.5, -13,5. -9.5, -4.5, and -0.5°C, and above the temperatures: 14.5, 9.5, 4.5 and -0.4°C. When the temperature reaches 11°C, the heating needs are assumed to vanish.
-From this estimation we get that the total amount of exergy in the space heating is 6.3%, Table 5.
-The earlier estimated exergy value, 5.0%, was lower, mainly because the estimation did not include the irregular temperature fluctuations which are included here.
-However, these fluctuations are often very short and are then, in practice, evened out because of the heat load capacity in the buildings.
-5% is therefore assumed to be a reasonably good exergy value of the indoor heat during the heating season.
+As estimate of the exergy content in heat for space-heating is also made from data over the number of hours during the year that the outdoor temperature is below the temperatures: -29.5, -24.5, -19.5, -16.5, -13.5, -9.5, -4.5, and -0.5° C, and above the temperatures: 14.5, 9.5, 4.5 and -0.4° C. When the temperature reaches 11°C the heating needs are assumed to vanish.
+From this estimation we get that the total amount of exergy in the space-heating is 6.3%, table 5.
+The earlier estimated exergy value, 5.0%, was lower mainly because the estimation did not include the irregular temperature fluctuations which are included here.
+However, these fluctuations are often very short and are then in practice washed out because of the heat load capacity in the buildings.
+Five percent is therefore assumed to be a reasonably good exergy value of the indoor heat during the heating season.

-The flow of exergy for the Swedish space heating is thus obtained by multiplying the supplied heating quantity (the energy) by 0.05.
+The flow of exergy for the Swedish house heating is thus obtained by multiplying the supplied heating quantity (the energy) by 0.05.
 This results in the figures: 1 PJ solar heat, 1 PJ from fire wood, 2 PJ of district heat, 2 PJ of electric heat, and 15 PJ of heat from fuels.
-The figure for heat from fuels also includes other losses, about 30%, such as hot exhaust gases.
-The minimum physical need of exergy for space heating is thus only 21 PJ.
+The figure for heat from fuels also includes other losses, approx. 35%, such as hot exhaust gases.
+The minimal physical need of exergy for space-heating is thus only 19 PJ.
 The total exergy supply is, however, more than 500 PJ.